HMVL-net/Canna-CRM/README.md

 ---
 ## Additional Notes
-- Cloud configuration is avaliable with documentation as well for setup.
+- Cloud configuration is avaliable and comes with documentation to set it up.